andrefaraujo/videosearch/README.md

 This project currently contains code for
 - Keyframe extraction from videos
 - Shot boundary detector for videos
-- SIFT descriptor extraction per frame
+- SIFT descriptor extraction per image/frame
 - Global descriptor (Binarized Fisher vectors) extraction per frame, shot or scene
 - Retrieval in image or video databases using image queries
 - Scoring a retrieval system based on Average Precision and Precision at 1
 - Reproducing main results from the papers mentioned below (IN PROGRESS: to be concluded by Oct 18)

-TODO(andrefaraujo): mention that this repo can also be useful if just doing query-by-image image retrieval
+This repository can also be useful if one is interested in searching a database of images using query images.
+In that case, one can simply use the frame-based techniques described below.

 For any questions or issues, please get in touch through github or using the contact information mentioned above.